 Professor Paulus Schoof

 Professor Paulus Schoof is a Consultant Paediatric Cardiothoracic Surgeon at the UMC Utrecht in the Netherlands, where he has worked since 2009.
 Prior to this, he was head of the department of Paediatric Cardiac Surgery at Radboud University Hospital in Nijmegen.
 Specialising in both congenital and rheumatic heart disease, Professor Schoof first became involved with Chain of Hope in 2010 as part of the Aswan surgical programme where he joined a mission and donated his time to treating patients suffering from extremely complex congenital heart disease.
 Since then, Professor Schoof has also become part of the development programme in Addis Ababa Ethiopia, to where he travels alongside a team of highly skilled volunteers to operate on children and young adults at the Cardiac Centre of Ethiopia.

-Mr Victor Tsang is chief of paediatric cardiothoracic surgery at Great Ormond Street Hospital for Children in London, where he has worked for 14 years.
-Recognised in The Times newspaper as one of the world’s top surgeons, Mr Tsang has worked with Chain of Hope since 2002 and has led the Chain of Hope Jamaica Programme since 2009.
-Specialising in both congenital and rheumatic heart disease, Mr Tsang has participated in almost 20 missions with Chain of Hope, treating hundreds of children and has been integral in the development of the Jamaican paediatric cardiac service.
-In addition to this and his work as a Chain of Hope Trustee, Mr Tsang sits on the Chain of Hope Medical Board and provides surgery for children at the Harley Street Clinic, through the Chain of Hope Child Referral Programme.
+Professor Victor Tsang is chief of paediatric cardiothoracic surgery at Great Ormond Street Hospital for Children in London, where he has worked for 14 years.
+Recognised in The Times newspaper as one of the world’s top surgeons, Professor Tsang has worked with Chain of Hope since 2002 and has led the Chain of Hope Jamaica Programme since 2009.
+Specialising in both congenital and rheumatic heart disease, Professor Tsang has participated in almost 20 missions with Chain of Hope, treating hundreds of children and has been integral in the development of the Jamaican paediatric cardiac service.
+In addition to this and his work as a Chain of Hope Trustee, Professor Tsang sits on the Chain of Hope Medical Board and provides surgery for children at the Harley Street Clinic, through the Chain of Hope International Child Referral Programme.